top of page

 About

-Conrad Chatterton is an English baritone studying under the guidance of Mark Wildman, Ingrid Surgenor, and Chris Hopkins.
-He is a graduate of the Royal Academy of Music (RAM), where he completed an Advanced Diploma in Opera and was honoured with the Regency Award for outstanding and distinguished achievement.
-He also holds a Master of Music with Distinction from the Royal Northern College of Music (RNCM), where he studied with Matthew Best, and an M.A.
-(Hons) in Geography from the University of Aberdeen.
+Conrad Chatterton is an English baritone soon joining the prestigious Deutsche Oper am Rhein’s Opernstudio for the 2026–2028 seasons.
+He is a graduate of the Royal Academy of Music, where he studied under Mark Wildman, completed an Advanced Diploma in Opera, and received the Regency Award for Outstanding and Distinguished Achievement.
+He also holds a Master of Music with Distinction from the Royal Northern College of Music, where he studied with Matthew Best, as well as an MA (Hons) in Geography from the University of Aberdeen.

 Recent engagements include covering Schaunard (La Bohème), Kromow (The Merry Widow), and Curio (Giulio Cesare) at the Glyndebourne Festival.
-He was also a member of the Glyndebourne Festival Chorus for multiple seasons, where he appeared in numerous productions, including Falstaff, Kát’a Kabanová, Parsifal, Saul, Don Giovanni, L’elisir d’amore, Semele, and The Rake’s Progress.
-Other chorus work includes performances with Grange Park Opera in Otello, Der fliegende Holländer, La Gioconda, and The Excursions of Mr. Brouček.
+He has also appeared over multiple seasons as a member of the Glyndebourne Festival Chorus, performing in productions including Falstaff, Kát’a Kabanová, Parsifal, Saul, Don Giovanni, L’elisir d’amore, Semele, and The Rake’s Progress.
+Additional chorus work includes performances with Grange Park Opera in Otello, Der fliegende Holländer, La Gioconda, and The Excursions of Mr Brouček.

 bottom of page